jrozojime/Twitter-Research-Code/README.md

 # Twitter Research Code

-This code was writte for my Masters Thesis Degree in Data Journalism while studying in the Higher School of Economics in Moscow
+This code was written for my Masters Thesis Degree in Data Journalism while studying in the Higher School of Economics in Moscow

 Here you can find: